saladtopfive/STM32-Dashboard/readme.md

-# STM32 Go-Kart Dashboard
+# :oncoming_automobile: STM32 Go-Kart Dashboard
 > [!IMPORTANT]
 > **Work in Progress** — Development ongoing as of **21.08.2025**
 > This repository is part of my **Engineering Thesis Project** for the completion of my undergraduate studies.

----

 ## Overview